08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- business
 |- of

-|- digital financial services, finance technology,
+|- (GCASH) digital financial services, finance technology,
     |- leading mobile wallet & finance super-app
     |- in the Philippines.
     |- its core purpose: